giraudvalentin/poc-dd-xray-appsync/README.md

 No AppSync Elastic queries tracing show in APM (instead of a local Elasticsearch client)

-- [x] Amazon headers is present in the request
-- [x] Datadog headers is present in the request
+Datadog and Amazon headers is present in the request

+## Deploy to AWS

+`DATADOG_KEY=XXXXX SLS_DEBUG=* NODE_ENV=sandbox serverless deploy --verbose --stage sandbox --aws-profile sandbox`